Course Outline

 Goal:

-The goal of Assignment 2 is to collate evidence of engagement with, and achievement of, a sample of APST at graduate stage in prior to school contexts and school contexts.
+The goal of Assessment 2 is to provide evidence demonstrating achievement of the relevant APST at graduate stage in both prior to school contexts and school contexts demonstrating understanding of your won professional learning needs.

 Product: Portfolio